Quincy Jones: Personal life

-Marriages and family
+Marriages, relationships, and children

 Jones was married three times and had seven children with five women.
 He was married to Jeri Caldwell from 1957 to 1966, and they had a daughter named Jolie.
 He had a brief affair with Carol Reynolds, and they had a daughter named Rachel.
 He was later married to Swedish actress Ulla Andersson from 1967 to 1974, and they had a daughter named Martina and a son named Quincy, who also became a music producer.

 The day after his divorce from Andersson, Jones married American actress Peggy Lipton.
 They had two daughters, Kidada, who was born before they were married, and Rashida, both of whom became actresses.
 Jones and Lipton divorced in 1990.
 He later dated and lived with German actress Nastassja Kinski from 1991 to 1995, and they had a daughter named Kenya, who became a fashion model.
-In an interview with New York Magazine Jones stated that he dated Ivanka Trump.
+In an interview with the New York Magazine, Jones stated that he dated Ivanka Trump.

 In 1994, rapper Tupac Shakur criticized Jones for having relationships with white women, prompting Jones's daughter, Rashida, to pen a scathing open letter in response, which was published in The Source.
-Jones's daughter, Kidada, developed a romantic relationship with Shakur, became engaged to him, and had been living with him for four months at the time of his death.
+Jones's daughter, Kidada, subsequently developed a romantic relationship with Shakur and was dating him at the time of his death.